RepakaRamateja/RealTimeAnalyticsDashboard/README.md

     "delivered": 1024
  }

-  Open index.js using vi or nano
+  Open index.js

   Replace localhost with zookeeper server hostname

-  Replace order-min-data with your topic name
+  Replace order-min-data with your one minute topic name

   Save the file